The complete guide to...

 However, don’t be surprised if some minor ski resorts aren’t properly open until the middle of December, or even the beginning of Christmas week, regardless of snow cover.

 Secondly, although early season weather and snow conditions in the Alps are volatile, resorts have become very adept at opening pistes with little or no natural snow, and can offer very enjoyable piste skiing even in times of severe drought.
-Nowhere is this more evident than in the Dolomites, where last December literally hundreds of pistes opened in the Dolomitisuperski region before a single flake of real snow had fallen.
+Nowhere is this more evident than in the Dolomites, which has had years when literally hundreds of pistes in the Dolomitisuperski region have opened before a single flake of real snow has fallen.

 All this goes to show that, when considering which ski resorts will offer the best skiing early in the season, while altitude is undoubtedly an important factor, height is not always the 'be all and end all', and it can pay to do a little research into which resort actually has the most pistes open.
 It’s not always where you might think!